RashedDadou/PDF.-Prosseorr-perception-/README.md

 ---

-# 🛡️ Sovereign Engine: Multilayered System Architecture
+## 🛡️ Sovereign Engine: Multilayered System Architecture

 ![Sovereign Engine Internal Workings](Gemini_Generated_Image_7da4va7da4va7da4.png)

 > **Note for Engineers:** This architecture follows the "Separation of Concerns" principle.
 Each module (Extraction, Processing, Auditing) operates independently, ensuring system scalability across diverse industrial sectors.

-🛡️ Design Process Diagram Explained
+## 🛡️ Design Process Diagram Explained.

 The image is divided into three main stages that trace the data flow from the raw PDF file to the final report:

-## Stage 1: Physical Deconstruction
+  Stage 1: Physical Deconstruction
 The process begins with the input of an engineering PDF file (214 pages).

  The `SovereignDataExtractor` function appears and performs two operations: